Ready to create animated microlearning videos?

 If you’re ready to take the plunge and create microlearning videos for your company, start by crafting a plan.
 Check out our articles on getting started, scripting, and creating a storyboard for your video.
-There are a few best practices that apply to every animated video, whether you’re hiring an outside studio or using a tool like GoAnimate.
+There are a few best practices that apply to every animated video, whether you’re hiring an outside studio or using a tool like Vyond.

 One of the best parts about animation is all the bells and whistles you can add in, at little to no additional cost.
-In GoAnimate, you can introduce new characters, props, and settings with a click of the mouse.
+In Vyond, you can introduce new characters, props, and settings with a click of the mouse.
 You can add audio narration or background music or visual on-screen text.

 But remember that learners can only process a certain amount of information at a given time.
 Richard Mayer’s Coherence Principle holds that “people learn better when extraneous words, pictures, and sounds are excluded rather than included.”

-GoAnimate pro, Keith Anderson, who previously managed eLearning at Orchard Supply Hardware (check out some of the company’s animated microlearning videos here) and now works at Sears Home Services says, “the human brain filters out 90% of what you’re watching.
+Vyond pro, Keith Anderson, who previously managed eLearning at Orchard Supply Hardware (check out some of the company’s animated microlearning videos here) and now works at Sears Home Services says, “the human brain filters out 90% of what you’re watching.
 Only put things on the screen that are relevant.”
-For example, Anderson makes sure that his videos have a consistent template (primarily whiteboard-based, with some colorful add-ins from GoAnimate’s Business Friendly animation style, and that his slides always move in the same direction to minimize distractions.
+For example, Anderson makes sure that his videos have a consistent template (primarily whiteboard-based, with some colorful add-ins from Vyond’s Business Friendly animation style, and that his slides always move in the same direction to minimize distractions.

 For more on effective visual instruction, watch this video by Michael Zielinskie, National Learning Specialist at Advanced Behavioral Health.
 And read more here.